PlamediMandiangu/airbnb-clone-project/README.md

+CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying code.
+This ensures that new features, bug fixes, and updates are delivered quickly, safely, and consistently without manual intervention.

+In this project, a CI/CD pipeline helps:

+Automatically test code to catch bugs early.

+Build and deploy new versions of the Airbnb Clone without downtime.

+Maintain a consistent environment across development, staging, and production.

+Tools for CI/CD:

+GitHub Actions: Automates testing and deployment workflows directly from the GitHub repository.

+Docker: Containerizes the application to ensure it runs the same way on every machine.

+Docker Hub or GitHub Container Registry: Stores and distributes Docker images.

+Heroku / Vercel / AWS / Railway: Used for deployment in cloud environments.

+By using CI/CD, the team can focus more on writing high-quality code while the pipeline handles the repetitive and error-prone tasks.

 2\.
 Authorization

 Once authenticated, users are granted permissions based on their roles (e.g., guest, host, admin).
 This ensures that a user can only perform actions that they’re allowed to—such as a guest booking a property but not deleting someone else’s listing.